JStaRFilms/adaptive-study-game/README.md

 - **Two Distinct Study Modes**:
   - **Practice Mode**: A timed challenge where you race against the clock for the highest score.
   - **Review Mode**: A relaxed, untimed mode perfect for self-paced learning and reinforcing concepts without pressure.
-- **Persistent Study Sets**: Create and manage multiple "Study Sets".
-Your notes are automatically saved in your browser's local storage for easy access later.
+- **Persistent Study Sets**: Create, edit, and save study sets for later.
+Build your library of materials and study whenever you're ready.
+Your notes are saved in your browser's local storage for easy access.
 - **Detailed Feedback & Review**: After each quiz, you can access a comprehensive review screen showing:
   - Each question and your answer.
   - The correct answer.